soyart/webtools/artnoi.com/src/blog/2025/ssg-go/index.md

 in a way that will always build in Nix.

-Nix cache and the availability of GitHub Actions workflows for Nix means that I naturally chose Nix over Guix, because it has batteries included.
+Nix cache and the availability of GitHub Actions workflows for Nix means that I naturally chose Nix over Guix, because it had batteries included and better community support.

+> If Nix some how falls apart due to insider politics, I plan to migrate to Guix.

 ## Nix Flake is not enough